 To take full advantage of the space, the water toys-such as the jet skis and hammocks-are stored within the amas.
 One of the Dragon’s most interesting features is that to be able to dock in marinas that would otherwise be off-limits for a vessel of this size, the amas are designed to fold alongside the main hull when docked, thus reducing the beam from 98 to 82 feet.

-The price for this Dragon of the Seas has not yet been announced, but we are sure it will arouse great interest because it embodies the best navigation features.
-We´ll just have to wait to know how much this sailboat of the future will cost. ■
+The price for this Dragon of the Seas has not yet been announced, but we are sure it will be a great deal of interest because it embodies the best navigation features.
+We’ll just have to wait to know how much this sailboat of the future will cost. ■